steveseguin/electroncapture/README.md

 - Multiple versions of the app can run on macOS; just make a copy of the file with a different name to open up a new window.

+- Desktop audio capture with screen share is not supported by Electron (https://www.electronjs.org/docs/latest/api/desktop-capturer#caveats)

+- You need to enable Screen Capture support in the macOS security preferences for the app to enable desktop capture support on macOS 10.15 Catalina or higher.
+Yuo also need to enable elevated privillges in the Electron Capture app itself.

 - If capturing the window with OBS, you can use either DISPLAY CAPTURE with a WINDOW CROP  -or-  WINDOW CAPTURE

 --- *WINDOW CAPTURE* will have a video delay of up to ~800ms, but Windows can be stacked without issue